nugehood/nuge-website_1/content/blogs/019_Post.md

 latest: true
 ---

-Unbeknownst to them, all of their life were spent on their livelihood.
+aUnbeknownst to them, all of their life were spent on their livelihood.
 So, it means that they have decided, [un]conciously, to live by it.
 It is a distraction, big enough to forget all about the pain and suffering.
 Consequently, to keep this illusion going, for the collective, they have decided to coined a term: The Expert.